-- Method of reaching vulnerable Californians

-- Determine audience reach or impact

-- Documentation

-- 4. Ongoing Communication with Cal OES

-- Designate an onsite strategist, separate from the Applicant's project manager, who will work onsite with the Cal OES Crisis Communications and Public Affairs Team including, but not limited to:

-- Location: Cal OES Headquarters, located at 3650 Schriever Ave, Mather, CA 95655.

-- Hours: Services may be required on weekdays, weekends, and holidays (statewide COVID safety guidelines will be followed, with adjusted guidelines and revised practices as guidance evolves), and be available to provide on-call technical assistance.

-- Role: Liaison between Cal OES, Subrecipients, and the Program Manager throughout the duration of the campaign. - b.
+- Method of reaching vulnerable Californians. - Determine audience reach or impact. - Documentation. - 4.
+Ongoing Communication with Cal OES - a.
+Designate an onsite strategist, separate from the Applicant's project manager, who will work onsite with the Cal OES Crisis Communications and Public Affairs Team including, but not limited to: - Location: Cal OES Headquarters, located at 3650 Schriever Ave., Mather, CA 95655. - Hours: Service may be required on weekdays, weekends, and holidays (statewide COVID-19 safety guidelines will be followed, with adjusted guidelines and revised practices as guidance evolves), and be available to provide on-call technical assistance. - Role: Liaison between Cal OES, Subrecipients and the program manager throughout the duration of the campaign.

+- b.
 Weekly campaign calls with Cal OES, facilitated by the Applicant.
-Applicant shall perform the following tasks including, but not limited to: - Invite the Subrecipients and other partners. - Provide any required meeting material. - Provide meeting agenda and program. - Provide next steps and action items. - Reports on misinformation monitoring, paid ad performance (social, digital, radio, etc.), content performance. - Frequency can be adjusted during campaign Program term. - Calls to begin immediately upon Program execution. - c.
-Planning calls, every week with Applicant, Cal OES, Subrecipients, and other partners, to include, but not limited to: - Frequency is subject to change during campaign term as determined by Cal OES. - Invite the Subrecipients and other partners. - Provide any required meeting material. - Provide meeting agenda and program. - Provide next steps and action items.

-5. Reporting Requirements
+Applicant shall perform the following tasks including, but not limited to: - Invite Listos California Grant Program Subrecipients and other partners. - Provide any required meeting material. - Provide meeting agenda and program. - Provide next steps and action items. - Reports on misinformation monitoring, paid ad performance (social, digital, radio, etc.), content performance. - Frequency can be adjusted during campaign Program term. - Calls to begin immediately upon program execution. - c.
+Planning calls, every week with Applicant, Cal OES, Listos California Grant Program Subrecipients and other partners, to include, but not limited to: - Frequency is subject to change during campaign term as determined by Cal OES. - Invite the Listos California Grant Program Subrecipients and other partners. - Provide any required meeting material. - Provide meeting agenda and program. - Provide next steps and action items. - 5.
+Reporting Requirements a.
+Cal OES Monthly Progress Reports